Judith Butler: The Force of Nonviolence (2020)

 In The Force of Nonviolence: An Ethico-Political Bind, Butler connects the ideologies of nonviolence and the political struggle for social equality.
-They review the traditional understanding of "nonviolence," stating that it "is often misunderstood as a passive practice that emanates from a calm region of the soul, or as an individualist ethical relation to existing forms of power."
-Instead of this understanding, Butler argues that "nonviolence is an ethical position found in the midst of the political field."
+They review the traditional understanding of "nonviolence", stating that it "is often misunderstood as a passive practice that emanates from a calm region of the soul, or as an individualist ethical relation to existing forms of power".
+Instead of this understanding, Butler argues that "nonviolence is an ethical position found in the midst of the political field".

+Who's Afraid of Gender?
+(2024)

+In Who's Afraid of Gender?, Butler explores the roots of current anti-trans rhetoric, which they define as a "phantasm" that aligns itself with emerging authoritarian movements.
+Butler was inspired to write this book after being attacked in 2017 in Brazil while speaking, at least one of whom shouted at Butler, saying "Take your ideology to hell!"
+Butler is interested in the literal demonization of gender by analyzing the historical context of the anti-gender movement.
+The book has been described as "the most accessible of their books so far, an intervention meant for a wide audience".

 Reception

 Butler's work has been influential in feminist and queer theory, cultural studies, and continental philosophy.
-Yet their contribution to a range of other disciplines—such as psychoanalysis, literary, film, and performance studies as well as visual arts—has also been significant.
-Their theory of gender performativity as well as their conception of "critically queer" have not only transformed understandings of gender and queer identity in the academic world, but have shaped and mobilized various kinds of political activism, particularly queer activism, across the globe.
-"Doing gender" as a theory has also gained additional attention through its resonance with Butler's thesis that gender is a "performance".(Butler, 1) Butler's work has also entered into contemporary debates on the teaching of gender, gay parenting, and the depathologization of transgender people.
+Their contribution to a range of other disciplines, such as psychoanalysis, literary, film, and performance studies as well as visual arts, has also been significant.
+Their theory of gender performativity as well as their conception of "critically queer" have heavily influenced understandings of gender and queer identity in the academic world, and have shaped and mobilized various kinds of political activism, particularly queer activism, internationally.
+Butler's work has also entered into contemporary debates on the teaching of gender, gay parenting, and the depathologization of transgender people.

-Some academics and political activists see in Butler a departure from the sex/gender dichotomy and a non-essentialist conception of gender—along with an insistence that power helps form the subject—which purportedly brought new insights to feminist and queer praxis, thought, and studies.
+Some academics and political activists see in Butler a departure from the sex/gender dichotomy and a non-essentialist conception of gender—along with an insistence that power helps form the subject—an idea whose introduction purportedly brought new insights to feminist and queer praxis, thought, and studies.
 Darin Barney of McGill University wrote that:

+Postmodern feminism's major departure from other branches of feminism is perhaps the argument that sex is itself constructed through language, a view notably propounded in Butler's 1990 book, Gender Trouble.
+Consequently, Butler's work is passible of criticism by modernist and anti-relativist critics of postmodernism who deplore the idea that categories spoken about in the natural sciences (e.g., sex) are socially constructed.

-In 1998, Denis Dutton's journal Philosophy and Literature awarded Butler first prize in its fourth annual "Bad Writing Competition", which set out to "celebrate bad writing from the most stylistically lamentable passages found in scholarly books and articles."
+In 1998, Denis Dutton's journal Philosophy and Literature awarded Butler first prize in its fourth annual "Bad Writing Competition", which set out to "celebrate bad writing from the most stylistically lamentable passages found in scholarly books and articles", which Butler responded to.